Development and Application of a ReaxFF Reactive Force Field for Ni-Doped MoS$_2$: Results and Discussion

 The uniaxial ReaxFF energies are in reasonably good agreement with the DFT energies, despite the large strains that were applied.
 Discrepancies are largest at large strain.
 Shapes are similar, though for $x$ strain and S-substituted, ReaxFF actually has a minimum shifted to +5\% strain (vs the DFT structure), and for $z$ strain and Mo-substituted the minimum is shifted to -5\%.
-For $x$ strain, Mo-substituted has larger energy value in ReaxFF than in DFT for all strains, whereas in the other cases, ReaxFF is higher for compressive strains and lower for tensile strains.
+For $x$ strain, Mo-substituted has a larger energy value in ReaxFF than in DFT for all strains, whereas in the other cases, ReaxFF is higher for compressive strains and lower for tensile strains.
 For $z$ strain, the ReaxFF energies are larger than in DFT in general, showing an overestimation of the elastic modulus in the $z$ direction.
-If we compare the level of discrepancy between ReaxFF and DFT here to the results of uniaxial strain for pristine MoS$_2$ in the 2017 parametrization (Fig. S3 in Ref. \cite{Ostadhossein2017}), we find the discrepancy is similar for the intercalated structures, but larger for substituted structures.
+If we compare the level of discrepancy between ReaxFF and DFT here to the results of uniaxial strain for pristine MoS$_2$ in the 2017 parametrization (Fig. S5 in Ref. \cite{Ostadhossein2017}), we find the discrepancy is similar for the intercalated structures but larger for substituted structures.

 The results for biaxial and triaxial straining (where the specified strain value is applied to each axis) are shown in Figure~\ref{fig:EoS-multi2} and \ref{fig:EoS-multi3}, respectively, providing significantly better ReaxFF/DFT agreement than the uniaxial strain.
-We attribute the better agreement to the fact that bond angles change less in biaxial or triaxial strain than in uniaxial strain, so there is less dependence on the newly parametrized bond-angle terms in this work, and more dependence on the well-fit parameters we have taken from the literature.
+We attribute the better agreement to the fact that bond angles change less in biaxial or triaxial strain than in uniaxial strain, so there is less dependence on the newly parametrized bond-angle terms in this work, and more dependence on the established Mo/S parameters we have taken from the literature.
 The energies as obtained from DFT calculations for the highest strains are $\sim$~1000~kcal/mol for biaxial strain and even higher (up to $\sim$~1800~kcal/mol) in the case of triaxial strain.
-Nevertheless, our force field is in excellent agreement with the DFT for the case of biaxial as well as triaxial straining.
-The ReaxFF energies are consistent with DFT for both the near-equilibrium structures and the far-from-equilibrium energies, and provide the correct minimum energy at zero strain.
+Nevertheless, our force field is in good agreement with the DFT for the case of biaxial as well as triaxial straining.
+The ReaxFF energies are consistent with DFT for both the near-equilibrium structures and the far-from-equilibrium energies, and the energy minimum is correctly at zero strain (unlike in Fig. \ref{fig:EoS-uniZ}(a)).

 Finally, the ReaxFF energies for sheared structures were compared with DFT.
 Figure~\ref{fig:EoS-shear} shows excellent agreement for near-equilibrium as well as far-from-equilibrium structures.
 The minimum is correctly at 90$^\circ$ and the shape is close and correctly symmetrical.
 Mo-substituted has an overestimated shear modulus whereas S-substituted is very close, and octahedral and tetrahedral intercalation have an underestimated shear modulus.